MustardChef/WSABuilds/Fixes/Fix Error 0x80073CF6.md

 ---
 ## Issue: </br> Error 0x80073CF6 when "Run.bat" is executed to install Windows Subystem for Android (WSA)
 ### Preface:
-##### This issue can arise due to many factors.
+##### This issue can arise due to many factors that is preventing the app from being registered.
 Although there is no definite solution, we can try these steps to try to fix the problem

 </br>